MhYao2014/AssVec-ADMM-MPI/README.md

 + If you do not know what is makefile, you may want to learn this tool firstly.
 + Try to figure out the concepts of "assembly code", "objective file", "machine code", "preprocess", "compile/compiler" and "link/linker", and then you will understand what's going on in the makefile.
 The header and source files are in the "src" folder.
-To build a project form these scripts, simply use the command
+To build a project form these scripts, simply use the command,
 ```
 make
 ```
-in the command line.
+, in the command line.

 Then, the makefile will put the executable of AssVec and a bunch of other objective files into the build folder.
 The AssVec executable is all you need.
 You can decide where to put building results by modifying the makefile.
 How?
 Google it.